 - For the Geodata Service parameter, browse to the geodata service representing the geodatabase from which the replica will be created and supply the server credentials when prompted.

 - The geodatabase referenced by the geodata service must be an enterprise geodatabase.

 - A geodata service published from ArcMap is based on the ArcMap service runtime.
 Beginning with the ArcGIS Server 11 release, the ArcMap service runtime is no longer supported.
-See Migrating services to the ArcGIS Pro service runtime for information on service runtimes and steps to migrate a geodata service using the ArcMap service runtime to the ArcGIS Pro service runtime.
-Once the service has been migrated to the ArcGIS Pro service runtime, it can be used in the Create Replica From Server geoprocessing tool and other geodatabase replication workflows.
+See Services and the ArcGIS Pro service runtime for information about service runtimes and how to migrate a geodata service that is using the ArcMap service runtime to use the ArcGIS Pro service runtime.
+After the service is migrated to the ArcGIS Pro service runtime, you can use it in the Create Replica From Server geoprocessing tool and other geodatabase replication workflows.